There Is Rules to this Shit

 If you want to use ANY IMAGE for commercial use, we had better talk first.
 This is no joke.
-I have a wonderful IP lawyer who only gets paid when I get paid, but LOVES LOVES LOVES getting me way more money after the fact instead of arranging use and terms beforehand.
+IP lawyers who only get paid when I get paid are highly motivated, and specific.
+They know what they are doing, and LOVE LOVE LOVE getting more money after the fact instead of arranging use and terms beforehand.

 Let’s not give lawyers anymore money than they already take.
 I don’t like them.